Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

 \subsection{Optimization of division}

-The most basic method of optimization is finding the division which provides the minimal interval width.
-This should usually be employed with some additional conditions, such as the absence of zeros in the expected-signal distribution, or another condition, depending on the
+The most basic method of optimization is finding the division (binning) that provides the minimal interval width.
+This should usually be combined with some additional conditions, such as the absence of zeros in the expected-signal distribution, or another condition, depending on the

 method.
-The condition such as the former effectively excludes too many-channel divisions from consideration.
-The optimization by separate limits usually provides the shortage of coverage for any method.
+The mentioned condition effectively excludes too many-channel divisions from consideration.
+The optimization by separate limits usually results in the insufficient coverage probability for any method.
 If the coverage for fixed divisions is 90\%, usually something like 80\% is obtained by this optimization.

 In the case with nuisance parameter uncertainties the minimization of the interval width usually reduces the coverage with respect to the minimal coverage obtained at fixed divisions.
-Thus, if there is no noticeable margin in the latter, the coverage of the intervals optimized by widths can be slightly smaller than required.
-In the test example of this work the upper limit was susceptible for this problem, while the lower limit was usually correct for those methods that provide the correct lower limits for fixed divisions.
+Thus, if there is no noticeable margin in the latter, the coverage of the intervals optimized by widths can be slightly less than required.

-We will not consider here various other ways of optimization, that can eventually mix a channel with true zero expected background with the neighboring non-zero channel, thus potentially reducing the sensitivity of the experiment.
+We will not consider here various other ways of optimization that can eventually mix a channel with true zero expected background with a neighboring non-zero channel, thus potentially reducing the sensitivity of the experiment.

 A simple way to provide the claimed optimized coverage is to request better fixed-division coverage.
 Then it needs to know for how much it should be better.
 In general this is an unclear issue.